johnschriner/xkcd-substitutions-mozilla/readme.md

 Derived from the work of Chris Wright's [cloud-to-butt-mozilla](https://github.com/DaveRandom/cloud-to-butt-mozilla) Firefox extension.
 Based on the [XKCD comic](http://xkcd.com/1288) on a suggestion of how to make the news more fun.

+This version includes the newer substitutions from XKCD's [Substitutions 3](https://xkcd.com/1679/)
 ## Installing

 Download [XKCD-sub3.xpi](https://github.com/johnschriner/xkcd-substitutions-mozilla/blob/master/XKCD-sub3.xpi?raw=true)